camunda/camunda-bpm-platform/spin/docs/user-guide/json/mapping-json.md

 The available parameters correspond to Jackson's `DefaultTyping` and `As` enumerations.

+When mapping such formatted json to java, the same typing configuration can be applied.

-## Date Deserialization
+## Date Serialization

-Deserializing dates typically requires specifying a certain date format (see [Jackson documentation][jackson-date] for built-in date handling).
+Serializing and Deserializing dates typically requires specifying a certain date format (see [Jackson documentation][jackson-date] for built-in date handling).
 You can set an instance of `DateFormat` by configuring the json data format:

 ```java
 public class DateContainer {